 Bringing any of these books to the training is entirely optional.
 Upon arrival, students will receive The Sacred Fig Reader, which will serve as the master course curriculum & guide.

-The following books are not required.
 They’re quite varied in subject matter – so you can choose areas of your particular interest.
 Again, these are recommended, but not required, and listed in no particular order:

 Rising Strong, by Brené Brown.
 (Dives into vulnerability, shame, and worthiness)